nanxintin/deep-reinforcement-learning/README.md

 # Code-List

-### A list of deep learning and reinforcement learning resource originated from github.
+### A list of deep learning and reinforcement learning resources originated from github.

 ### This list is currently work-in-progress and far from complete.